 A Stanford University study recently found that gas stoves leak methane, a potent greenhouse gas, even when they aren’t being used.
 The researchers estimated that stoves across the U.S. emit as much climate pollution as about 500,000 gas-powered cars.
-So, if your stove is reaching the end of its useful life, consider replacing it with an electric model.
 The Inflation Reduction Act provides for a rebate of up to $840 for an electric stove, cooktop, range or oven to make the purchase more affordable.

 5. In the insulation

 Adding insulation is a tried-and-true way to prevent wasted energy and save money.
 With the passage of the Inflation Reduction Act, some households are now eligible for a rebate of up to $1,600 just for improving their home’s insulation and sealing energy leaks — and that’s on top of the savings better insulation will yield on monthly utility bills.
 (The rebate for households with moderate incomes covers 50% of these costs).
 Find out if you qualify here.

 Heat-pump clothes dryers, which are popular in Europe, but rarely used in the U.S., are an energy-efficient alternative to traditional dryers.
 Instead of releasing warm, humid air outside, a heat pump dryer sends moist air through an evaporator, and then recirculates the dry hot air.
 The process takes a bit longer to dry clothes but only uses about half the electricity.
 The new law encourages consumers to switch to an electric heat pump dryer with a rebate up to $840.
 Check if you’re eligible here.